Incentivizing Reasoning for Advanced Instruction-Following of Large Language Models: Introduction

 One intuitive method is to directly apply chain-of-thought (CoT) reasoning~\cite{wei2022chain} on complex instructions, where LLMs might benefit from the free-form thinking for structure analysis with highlighted, valid constraints (see Fig.~\ref{fig:motivation}).
 However, our preliminary experiments show that such a prospective solution brings minimal or even negative performance gains, which contrasts strikingly against its effectiveness on maths problems.
 We observe that such a discrepancy arises from the underlying problem of "superficial" reasoning, where LLMs simply summarize the instructions briefly without developing the solid thinking upon the instruction itself.
 During such shallow, parroting-style reasoning, critical constraints and rules can be ignored and thereafter such misalignment leads to degraded performance.
 For maths problems, it is indispensable for LLMs to formalize step-by-step, divide-and-conquer process to achieve the final answer.
 On the contrary, for complex instructions, there exists no such nature or tendency of LLMs to forge deep reasoning as they are aligned to directly deliver responses without intermediate steps.
 Under such circumstance, we target at incentivizing reasoning that truly empowers LLMs with strategic planning and adherence to rules.

-In this paper, we propose to universally improve the instruction-following capabilities of LLMs under complex instructions.
+In this paper, we propose \textbf{RAIF} to leverage \textbf{R}easoning for \textbf{A}dvancing the \textbf{I}nstruction-\textbf{F}ollowing capabilities of LLMs under the context of complex instructions.
 Inspired by the success of o1~\cite{jaech2024openai}, R1~\cite{guo2025deepseek}, and QwQ~\cite{qwq32b}, we resort to CoT for tackling complex instructions.
 We provide a practical guide for cultivation of effective reasoning tailored via reinforcement learning (RL).
 Specifically, our method addresses the following two main challenges: 1) \textit{the data scarcity of diverse complex instructions} and 2) \textit{the secret recipe behind the formulation of effective CoT}.
 For the former, although various data synthesis methods~\cite{xu2023wizardlm,wang2022self,chung2024scaling,kopf2023openassistant,tunstall2023zephyr,chen2024self,luo2023wizardcoder,sun2024conifer} have been proposed to pile up instructions, they do not take into consideration the taxonomy of constraint types and compositions.
-In contrast, we stem from the atomic rules, constraints, and their compositions to perform self-evolving across various tasks and domains.
+In contrast, we stem from the atomic rules, constraints, and their compositions to perform LLM-based evolving across various tasks and domains.
 Besides, our instruction scaling is integrated with our RL-based reasoning stimulation.
 Both rule-based and model-based verification approaches, which serve as reward sources later, are paired with the instructions during generation.
 For the latter, existing approaches that seek to reproduce R1-like reasoning~\cite{hu2025openreasonerzeroopensourceapproach,tinyzero,deepscaler2025,zeng2025simplerl} are all restricted to solving maths problems with pure rule-based rewards, which are inapplicable for our settings.
 We consequently keep an eye on the differences between maths and complex instructions, and propose our RL recipe with rule-centric reward modeling, enforcement on superior CoT, and control on policy distribution drift.
 Our contributions are three-fold: